Turn a ChatGPT conversation into a real, published MiniUp app.

 - Connect MiniUp from ChatGPT's Apps directory

-The MiniUp ChatGPT app is for people who like working in chat but still need a real published result.
-Instead of stopping at generated code, you can connect MiniUp, describe what you want, and publish the final page to your MiniUp account.
+MiniUp is for people who like building in chat but still need a usable result.
+Describe the outcome you want, let ChatGPT understand the available content and data, then publish the finished app to your MiniUp account.

 OpenAI now calls connected tools apps in ChatGPT.
-If MiniUp is available for your account, you can find it in Settings β Apps, connect it once, and use it whenever you want ChatGPT to publish something for you.
+If MiniUp is available for your account, you can find it in Settings β Apps, connect it once, and use it whenever you want to build, publish, or update a MiniUp app.

 How to find and connect MiniUp in ChatGPT